Health Department

 The Public Health Youth Ambassador Program training encompasses school, community and home:

-• Home: Students conduct mandatory regular “check-ups" with one family member and community members.
+• Home: Students conduct mandatory regular “check-ups" with family members, friends and/or community members.

-• Field: Students complete the required 70 practicum field hours working with public health entities along with the Fairfax County Health Department.
-Through their practicum students experience the different roles community health workers fill and experience first-hand what it’s like working in public health.
+• Practicum: Students complete practicum hours aligned with their course that encompasses engagement with public health entities, along with, the Fairfax County Health Department.
+Through their practicum study, students gain first-hand knowledge about the different roles that are available within community health, as well as, what it’s like to work in a public health environment.

-• Community: Students complete a required community health project.
-They select a health issue that is relevant to them and make an actionable plan on how to address it.
+• Community: Students complete a required community health project built around a topic of their choice.
+Utilizing curriculum learning, partner involvement and facilitator guidance, they select a health issue that is relevant to them, while making an actionable plan towards how one might address it.

 High School and Young Adult Community Health Worker Curriculum

-The High School and Young Adult Community Health Worker Curriculum equips students with the knowledge to become the “health ambassadors” of their communities.
-Students will be trained in Community Health Worker competencies with a focus on health education, mental health education, resource navigation, infection prevention and control and mitigating the impact of the pandemic on vulnerable populations.
-This curriculum highlights a pathway to a career in healthcare, not only as a community health worker but also health technician, therapist, nurse, physician, or other related roles.
+The High School and Young Adult Community Health Worker Curriculum equips students with the knowledge to become “health ambassadors” within their communities.
+Students will be trained in Community Health Worker competencies with a focus on health education, mental health education, resource navigation, infection prevention and control around vulnerable populations.
+The curriculum also highlights pathways to adjacent careers in healthcare that include becoming a health technician; therapist; nurse practitioner; physician; and a host of other related roles.

 High School and Young Adult Opioid Reduction Training Program

-The High School and Young Adult Opioid Reduction Training Program aims to educate high school and young adults on the dangers of opioid misuse.
-This program increases the students' understanding of the risks associated with prescription pill misuse while reducing the stigma associated with addiction.
-This training program also focuses on the importance of mental health and the role it plays in addiction.
+The High School and Young Adult Opioid Reduction Training Program strives to educate high school students and young adults about the dangers of opioid misuse.
+This program is designed to increase student understanding regarding the risks associated with prescription pill misuse, while reducing the stigma associated with addiction.
+Curriculum learnings in this program also focus on sound mental health and the pivotal role it plays in alleviating addictive tendencies.

 Young Adult Mental Health Worker Program

-The Young Adult Mental Health Worker Training Program aligns three key components to address mental health and wellbeing among youth: mental health literacy training, community-based mental health intervention and engagement through mental health screening and reinforcing lessons.
-Students learn strategies for handling mental health emergencies and work with one another to implement community-based mental health initiatives.
+The Young Adult Mental Health Worker Training Program aligns three key components that foster sound mental health and well-being among youth populations: mental health literacy training, community-based mental health interventions, and targeted engagement through mental health screening and lesson reinforcement.
+Students also learn strategies for handling mental health emergencies, while working with one another on developing ideas for community-based mental health initiatives.

-Students are required to complete an Ambassador Community Health Project.
-Each student will select a health issue that is relevant to them and make an actionable plan on how to address it.
-Examples from previous cohorts include a student holding regular health fairs at her school and another student working with a local community center to provide healthy snacks to kids after school.
+In order to graduate from PHYAP’s Mental Health and Community Health Worker programs, students are required to complete an Ambassador Community Health Project.
+Each student is asked to select a health issue that is relevant to them, while creating an actionable plan on how to best address it.
+Project examples from previous cohorts include a student holding regular health fairs at her school, while another student collaborated with a local community center in providing healthy snacks for kids after school.

 While all students are encouraged to apply, priority will be given to those who are: